datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 o) NA

 {choose-answers: 4}
+?3 If half of your data set were comprised of of a quarter men and three-quarters females, what number should you put in the table to represent the percentage of females?

+C) 75%
+m) 25%
+o) 0
+o) 75.879%
+o) 75.0000%
+o) 100.00%
+o) NA

+{choose-answers: 4}
+?3 If half of your data set were comprised of of a quarter men and three-quarters females, what number should you put in the table to represent the percentage of males?

+C) 25%
+m) 75%
+o) 0
+o) 25.879%
+o) 25.0000%
+o) 100.00%
+o) NA

+{choose-answers: 4}
-?
-To quickly see the range of values for a numerical piece of information and how many individuals take that value, what plot would you use?
+?4 To quickly see the range of values for a numerical piece of information and how many individuals take that value, what plot would you use?

+C) Histogram
+o) Barplot
+o) Boxplot
+o) Scatterplot
+o) Pie Chart
+o) Heatmap

+{choose-answers: 4}
+?4 To quickly see the range of values for a single numerical variable, what plot would you use?

 C) Histogram
 o) Barplot